 Ayurveda is a fascinating alternative to western medicine and our diet.
-The implementation of these ancient practices is determined for each individual based off of a person’s "dosha" or "energy type."
+The implementation of these ancient practices is determined for each individual based on a person’s “dosha” or “energy type.”
 The study of Ayurveda looks at opposition to balance the body, mind, and consciousness.
-This balance is created through making specific food choices that ultimately aid in soothing anxiety, depression, skin sensitivities, and many other health concerns.
+This balance is created by making specific food choices that ultimately aid in soothing anxiety, depression, skin sensitivities, and many other health concerns.

 Determine Your Ayurvedic Mind-Body Type

 There are 3 Ayurvedic Doshas: Vata, Kapha & Pitta.

 Each Dosha embodies the 5 elements—air, space, fire, water & earth.
 This quiz, and many others found online, can help give you insight to find out your dominant Dosha.
 Most people have a combination of two, however, your dominant Dosha is the one to focus on when developing your Ayurvedic diet.

 Because each Dosha embodies the elements, the seasons play a huge role in how someone may feel internally and externally.
 A person’s dominant Dosha is increased (meaning it needs to be balanced) based on the season that it is in.
 Once you have determined your dominant Dosha, knowing which season it is associated with can be crucial for keeping your body and mind in balance.

 Creating a specific diet for your dominant Dosha is very unique and takes some understanding of how to create balance using specific herbs, foods, lifestyle changes, and exercise routines.
 Below are some simple starting points about how to eat for your dominant Dosha during the seasons to soothe mental and physical upset.

 Vata is ruled by ether and air.
 Fall can create feelings of uncertainty and anxiety, and the air is typically cold, crisp, and unpredictable which can lead to an imbalance of the Vata energy.